It is essential you learn how to examine patients within the general practice setting.

 You need to be observed performing the intimate examinations by a suitably trained professional.
-The assessor will record their observations on the CEPS evidence form: if this is another doctor, they must be at ST4 level or above, or an SAS equivalent.
+The assessor records their observation on the CEPS evidence form.
+If this is another doctor they must be at ST4 level or above, or an SAS equivalent.
 If the colleague is another health professional, such as a specialist nurse, they must confirm their role and training so that your Educational Supervisor can be satisfied that they have been appropriately trained.
 You may also decide to write a separate log entry on any of these specific skills.

 It is also important to note that this is not an exhaustive list of intimate examinations and indeed any examination can be considered intimate by some patients (for example, a competent examination of the eye with an ophthalmoscope), but the examinations listed are those that, due to their particularly intrusive nature, need to be specifically observed, and commented on, during your training.

 The 5 mandatory examinations are not a 'minimum requirement' and cannot by themselves demonstrate overall competence in CEPS.
 A range of CEPS which are relevant to general practice are also required.
 This again is not an exhaustive list, nor is there a set minimum number as everyone has different needs.
 You are expected to document your performance in CEPS in your learning log and/or discuss your learning needs during placement planning meetings with your supervisors.
 The range of examinations, procedures and the number of observations will depend on your particular requirements and the professional judgement of your Clinical and Educational Supervisors.